How do you choose where to lay your head for the night?

 What about Airbnb or Couchsurfing?

-There has been increasing controversy around Airbnb recently, particularly in larger European cities, where it is seen to be pushing up rents for locals and a way to make extra cash without paying tax.
+There has been a lot of controversy around Airbnb, particularly in larger cities where it is seen to be pushing up rents for locals and a way to make extra cash without paying tax.
 The decision is yours on this one, and the benefits and downsides are much the same as with hotels, the difference being that you have more of a home to relax in.
 You also have access to a kitchen to cook your own meals.

 Couchsurfing is increasingly popular as well.
 I admit that I have never tried it, largely because I am uncomfortable at the thought of staying in someone’s home where I am more vulnerable in terms of safety and security.
 Having said that, I know other solo female travellers who have and who swear it is a great experience.